Fun, Free, and Almost Free Things to do in Canberra

 Be led on a journey through Australia’s involvement in conflicts from the Boer War to Afghanistan.
 The collection includes scale models of well know battle scenes, light and sound shows, personal memorabilia of service people and their families and many uniforms, weapons and medals.

-Join a free, volunteer-led tour at the Memorial.
-They offer three versions from a quick overview to a detailed investigation of the collection.
+Join a free, volunteer-led tour if you would like to learn more.
+They offer three versions, from a quick overview to a detailed investigation of the collection.
 Self-guided audio tours are also available.
 Be sure to finish your visit with a stroll allow the walls of Remembrance and a viewing of the Tomb of the Unknown Soldier.

 Commemorative Area looking to the Hall of Memory